oracle/node-oracledb/INSTALL.md

       Instant Client on Windows requires an appropriate [Visual Studio Redistributable](#winredists).
 On Linux, the `libaio` (sometimes called `libaio1`) package is needed.
-On recent Linux versions, such as Oracle Linux 8, you may also need to install the `libnsl` package.
+When using Instant Client 19 on recent Linux versions, such as Oracle Linux 8, you may also need to install the `libnsl` package.

     - Alternatively use the Oracle Client libraries already available in `$ORACLE_HOME/lib` from a locally installed database such as